realengineerbo/flashlight-dev-hw/README.md

 ## Features

-The development board is design in [KiCad](https://www.kicad.org/), and features the following:
+The development board is designed in [KiCad](https://www.kicad.org/), and features the following:

 * ATtiny1616 microcontroller
 * MP3432 boost converter